annarasheed/cluster-omics/README.md

-# cluster-omics
+# Clustering application example
-Heirarchical Clustering application on single-cell proteonomics data
+CLustering application on single-cell protoeonomic data

+This is the repository for the week 10 lab